Painful intelligence: What AI can tell us about human suffering: Letting go and relaxation as unifying principles

 \section{Letting go and relaxation as unifying principles}

-Buddhist philosophers often use the concept of ``letting go'' to recapitulate the general attitude that has been described in this chapter and the preceding one.
+Buddhist philosophers often use the concept of ``letting go'' to recapitulate the general attitude that underlies the mental training described in this book.
 At the most concrete level, the idea is that we let go of things and objects in the sense that we don't strive to possess or control them anymore.
 On a more computational level it means we let go of desire, i.e.\ we don't even want those things in the first place---nor do we want to avoid them.
 The same approach can further be applied to thoughts and perceptions, which are understood to be subjective and unreliable, so they can be let go of.
 Feelings and emotions are likewise just observed and then let go of.
-This whole simulation is not taken that seriously anymore.
-Combined with the no-self philosophy, the attitude can be recapitulated as letting go of everything which is not part of me, and since nothing really is part of me, or my ``self'', everything is let go of.\footnote{To quote \SN{35.101}: ``Whatever is not yours: let go of it.
+The whole simulation called consciousness is no longer taken that seriously.
+Combined with the no-self philosophy, the attitude can be recapitulated as letting go of everything that is not part of me, and since nothing really is part of me, or my ``self'', \textit{everything} is let go of.\footnote{To quote \SN{35.101}: ``Whatever is not yours: let go of it.
 Your letting go of it will be for your long-term happiness and benefit.
 And what is not yours?
 The eye is not yours: let go of it. (...)
 [Visual] forms are not yours: Let go of them. (...)
 Eye-consciousness [i.e.\ visual awareness] is not yours: Let go of it.
 [The text goes through all the sensory organs, the objects of sensation, and the accompanying sensory awarenesses.]
 The intellect is not yours: let go of it. (...)
 Ideas are not yours: let go of them. (...)
 Whatever arises (...), experienced either as pleasure, as pain, or as neither-pleasure-nor-pain, that too is not yours: let go of it.
 Your letting go of it will be for your long-term happiness and benefit.''
-(Translated by Thanissaro Bhikkhu)} Letting go is an expression that obviously has a clear connection to the term \textit{reduction} we have used very often, especially in the preceding chapter, even in many section titles.
+(Translated by Thanissaro Bhikkhu)} Letting go is an expression that obviously has a clear connection to the term ``reduction'' that we have used very often.
 It is not so much a question of programming new routines or new functionalities.
 The idea is to reduce activity, letting go of existing mental associations and routines.
-The key is \textit{less} desire and aversion, less replay and planning, fewer interrupts, and so on.\footnote{Alternatively, letting go could be seen as the opposite of attachment, especially if the corresponding term (\textit{up\=ad\=ana}) is translated as ``grasping'' or ``clinging''.
+The key is less desire and aversion, less replay and planning, fewer interrupts, and so on.\footnote{Alternatively, letting go could be seen as the opposite of attachment, especially if the corresponding term (\textit{up\=ad\=ana}) is translated as ``grasping'' or ``clinging''.
 However that would require an interpretation of attachment which is quite different from what I have done in this book.}